 Whether recreating an artistic masterpiece or printing a set of construction drawings, the new Canon pigment inks will help you achieve much more outstanding results.

-The Canon LUCIA PRO, LUCIA TD, and LUCIA TM inks provide a wider color gamut to produce highly durable prints to offer you better peace of mind.
+The Canon LUCIA PRO, LUCIA TD, and LUCIA TM inks provide a wider color gamut and produce highly durable prints, offering better peace of mind.

 Canon pigment inks are durable and can survive the elements.
 Drawings, pictures, and posters will not fade.